How To Cook Balsamic Herb Lamb Chops

 Step 1: Marinating the Lamb Chops

-Place your lamb chops into a plastic zip top bag, pour over the marinade, and rub the liquid into the meat until thoroughly coated before placing in the refrigerator for up to two hours (alternatively, use a large bowl and cover with plastic wrap).
+Place lamb chops into a resealable plastic bag, pour over the marinade, and rub the liquid into the meat until thoroughly coated before placing in the refrigerator for up to two hours (alternatively, use a large bowl and cover with plastic wrap).

 Step 2: Lighting the Grill

 Near the end of the time you plan to marinade your lamb chops, it's a good idea to light the grill.
 While this recipe uses a charcoal grill, you can easy switch to a propane grill if you prefer cooking with gas.
 Fill the grill up with charcoal, place down the grate, and light it.